A Free Stochastic Partial Differential Equation: Complementary properties of our main example

 But (modulo extraction) the weak limit defining $X_{t}$ gives $||X_{t}||_{2}\leq\liminf||X_{t}^{\epsilon}||_{2}$ and thus

-And the last term is almost everywhere $0$ under our assumption.
-Moreover, the trace of the second line of the equality of proposition \ref{bound} is bounded up to the cube of an inverse of $\Im(z)$ by this quantity, and thus we get almost everywhere (in $t$ independent of $z$) equality of the Cauchy transforms of $X_{0}$ and $X_{t}$ (using an argument as above to prove norm 2 convergence of $X_{t}^{\epsilon}$ to $X_{t}$ on the a.e. set where $||X_{t}||_{2}=||X_{0}||_{2}$), giving a.e. boundedness (and equality of von Neumann algebra norms).
+And the last term is almost everywhere $0$ under our assumption. {\gre As a consequence, since we already know $X_{t}^{\epsilon}$ converge{\gre s} to $X_{t}$ weakly in $L^2$ by theorem \ref{main}(i), we deduce the stated $||.||_{2}$ convergence of $X_{t}^{\epsilon}$ to $X_{t}$ on the a.e. set where $||X_{t}||_{2}=||X_{0}||_{2}$}.
+Moreover, the trace of the second line of the equality of proposition \ref{bound} is bounded up to the cube of an inverse of $\Im(z)$ by this quantity, and thus we get almost everywhere (in $t$ independent of $z$) equality of the Cauchy transforms of $X_{0}$ and $X_{t}$, giving a.e. boundedness (and equality of von Neumann algebra norms).
 Now we can use the weak continuity proved in theorem \ref{main} to extend boundedness everywhere.

 Second, to prove that $X_{t}^{\epsilon}\in M$, consider $S_{t}^{(i,J)}$ $1\leq i\leq N$, $J\in \{a, b\}$ a family of free Brownian motions, on which we extend $\delta$ by 0.
 We can always write $S_{s}^{(i)}=(1-\epsilon)S_{s}^{(i,a)} + \sqrt{1-(1-\epsilon)^{2}}S_{s}^{(i,b)}$.